All Hallow’s Eve Germany 1521

 “Hurry!
 The witches are escaping… guard the track to the river… but take care for our enemies are skilled sorcerers… with the power to unleash all the demons of Hell…”

 With that, Agrippa scrambled through a hole in the castle’s wall and disappeared into the night.
-Once again Thomas was left alone but the shouting from the trees meant he would not remain so for long.
+Once again Thomas was left alone but, the shouting from the trees, meant he would not remain so for long.
 Cursing the perfidy of learned men, Thomas resolved to travel in the opposite direction to Agrippa and so he directed his steps towards the ridge of hills that stretched away to the north.
 The forest path he’d chosen was littered with rocks and fallen branches but Thomas was young and athletic.
 He hurdled every barrier with the agility of a stag but, after a quarter of a mile, he spotted the glint of moonlight shining on metal.

 Having spent his childhood years in the lawless country that marked England’s border with Scotland, Thomas’ sensed an ambushed, so he stopped and silently drew his sword.
-However, before he could find another path through the trees, a figure appeared from the shadows.
+Yet, before he could find another path through the trees, a figure appeared from the shadows.
 The man was short, but powerfully built, and though he was armed with a hunter’s long spear, his quarry was not wild boar.

 “Surrender witch!” the man cried and he pointed his weapon at Thomas’ chest.
 To protect himself from the forces of evil, the hunter had hung garlands fashioned from wild garlic around his neck but this rustic charm had no power against the wrath of an Englishman armed with a falchion.

 “Surrender to a mule-faced dullard who stinks like a French pisspot?
 Never!”
 Thomas replied and he swung his heavy axe-like sword at his opponent.
-The hunter, who was used to facing enraged wild animals, ignored the insult and used the lugs below his spear’s blade to catch and turn Thomas’ blow.
-Such was the huntsman’s skill, he managed to launch his counterthrust before Thomas could recover and his aim was true.
+The hunter, who was quite used to facing enraged wild animals, ignored the insult and used the lugs below his spear’s blade to catch and turn Thomas’ blow.
+Such was the huntsman’s skill, he managed to launch his counter-thrust before Thomas could recover and his aim was true.
 The spear’s long, leaf-shaped blade caught Thomas’ sword arm, opening a deep gash just below his shoulder, but the pain only fed the Englishman’s rage.

 Howling like a banshee, Thomas launched a series of bone-shattering blows at the hunter that were so powerful the peasant was forced to retreat.
 It took every measure of the hunter’s ability to block the onslaught and though the length of his spear gave him a small advantage, the weapon was not designed to be used in a battle.
 There were no long metal tangs to protect the wooden shaft from sword cuts and one of Thomas slashes sent the spearhead spinning into the bushes.

 Though the cut made by the huntsman’s spear was not a mortal wound, Thomas could feel his sleeve was now soaked with his own blood and his damaged muscles were beginning to stiffen.
-There could be no doubt that there were more enemies in the forest and even as he wrapped a strip of cloth torn from his shirt around his arm to staunch the blood, the shouts of the hue and cry began anew.
+There could be no doubt that there were more enemies in the forest and, even as he wrapped a strip of cloth torn from his shirt around his arm to staunch the blood, the shouts of the hue and cry began anew.
 The screams from the dying huntsman had set the pack on his trail so, once his wound was bandaged, Thomas took to his heels once more.

 The Englishman may have had a head start but the blood pushed around his body by his thumping heart quickly soaked through the crude bandage and Thomas felt drops of his own gore fall from his fingertips.
-He knew he was leaving a trail that a blind man could follow but he dare not stop to retie the dressing.
+He knew he was leaving a trail that a blind man could follow but he dared not stop to retie the dressing.
 Instead, he turned off the track he was following and ran through the undergrowth in a desperate attempt to confound his pursuers.
-Panting like a lustful bishop, Thomas continued his headlong flight through the tangle of alders, birch and hazel trees but the moment he allowed himself to believe that he might outdistance his pursuers, a tree root grabbed his ankle.
+Panting like a lustful bishop, Thomas continued his headlong flight through the tangle of alders, birch and hazel trees but, the moment he allowed himself to believe that he might outdistance his pursuers, a tree root grabbed his ankle.

 Like an acrobat at a St Stephen’s Day feast, Thomas went cartwheeling through the air and landed in a patch of brambles but this tangle of thorns did nothing to slow his wild career.
 The sprawling bush was growing above a steep slope so, far from coming to rest, Thomas plunged through the knot of briars and rolled down the stony bank below.
 For a brief moment, the Englishman thought he would continue to fall all the way to Hell but a large rock at the bottom of the slope smashed the breath from his body and the wits from his head.